Shama-33/CitySolution/README.md

  You can directly find the executable file(app) in the apk folder.
 Download and Install it directly to your android mobile phone.

  ## Demo Use
   You can find the screen-recordings of the two apps inside the AppVideo folder.
+  User Manual.pdf also contains the instruction for using the applications.

 ## License